BLOGS

-Why HR Professionals are Leaving the Corporate World to Launch Independent Firms
+Why HR Professionals are Leaving Corporate to go Independent

 It's not every day that HR software saves a life.
 For Kazdon, Inc., it happened in dramatic fashion in early May 2023.